 How to Style a Holiday Bar CartContinue to 11 of 18 below.

 11 of 18

 Don't Let Pulls and Knobs Go Naked

 When you unwrap your holiday gifts, don't toss those adorable ribbons.
-Next year you can use them to create these cute upcycled mini wreaths for your doors and cabinets.
-Jessica and Mandy, from Little Birdie Secrets, explain how to make.Continue to 16 of 23 below.
+Next year you can use them to create this cute upcycled mini wreath.
+Jessica and Mandy, from Little Birdie Secrets, explain how to make.Continue to 12 of 18 below.

 Easiest Wreath DIY Ever

 Here's another easy project from the ladies at The Merry Thought.
 They used pine branches plucked from their yards to make strands of wreath garland.
 You can follow their lead using any bendy stem or branch you fancy.
 We're using rosemary.
 Here's the DIY.Continue to 13 of 18 below.